-17. Schaufer, M.v.O., pp.75-84.

-18. Pothast, M.v.O., pp.8-9.

-19. This ordinance was supplemented by two regulations by which the minimum number of pupils of private schools to be entitled to receive government subsidies was stipulated: 30 pupils for the village school; 80 for the standard school; and 40 for the continuation school.
-Staatsblad, 1932,no.553; Bijbald van Staatsblad,no.12978.

-20. PPO for January 1933, Mailr.357x/1933; PPO for February 1933, Mailr.590x/1933.
+- 17. Schaufer, M.v.O., pp.75-84. - 18.
+Pothast, M.v.O., pp.8-9. - 19.
+This ordinance was supplemented by two regulations by which the minimum number of pupils of private schools to be entitled to receive government subsidies was stipulated: 30 pupils for the village school; 80 for the standard school; and 40 for the continuation school.
+Staatsblad, 1932,no.553; Bijbald van Staatsblad,no.12978. - PPO for January 1933, Mailr.357x/1933; PPO for February 1933, Mailr.590x/1933.

-134 schools altogether decided to adopt the uniform education program.
-This movement also took place at the local level, as in the Muara Labuh sub-division where 14 Islamic schools agreed to have a uniform system.
-The standardization of Islamic education kept advancing until the end of the colonial period.
+134 schools altogether decided to adopt the uniform education program.21 This movement also took place at the local level, as in the Muara Labuh sub-division where 14 Islamic schools agreed to have a uniform system.22 The standardization of Islamic education kept advancing until the end of the colonial period.23

 At the beginning of the 1930s, two Islamic political parties were founded in West Sumatra: Partai Sarekat Islam Indonesia (Indonesian Islam Association Party or PSII) born out of the Partai Sarekat Islam; Persatuan Muslim Indonesia (Indonesian Muslim Union or Permi) transstrongly devoted formed from Sumatra Thawalib.
 These two parties themselves to kebangsaan (nationalism) as well as to Islamic reformism.
 Although the Permi first rejected Sukarno's excessive emphasis on secularism at the expense of Islam, it eventually became a promoter of the parties led by Sukarno, Partai Indonesia (Indonesian Party or Partindo) in particular, as a result of compromise on both sides.
 Muhammadiyah had tended to avoid political involvement, and rather concentrated on the improvement of social and economic welfare.
-However, it also committed itself to the nationalist movement to some extent. the establishment of Pendidikan National Indonesia (Indonesian National Education Club or normally referred to as PNI Baru led by Hatta) in 1932, Muhammadiyah began to co-operate with the organization in West Sumatra.
+However, it also committed itself to the nationalist movement to some extent.
+After the establishment of Pendidikan National Indonesia (Indonesian National Education Club or normally referred to as PNI Baru led by Hatta) in 1932, Muhammadiyah began to co-operate with the organization in West Sumatra.24 nagari Gukuk Tinggi (Agam):25 Partindo in Padang and Bukittinggi;26 and PNI Baru in Padang, Padang Panjang, Bukittinggi, Payakumbuh.27 The distribution of nationalist centres shows that the movement was active in towns and regions poor in rice.
+Despite support from some Minangkabau groups, the purely secular nationalist organizations did not make a remarkable expansion towards the end of the 1930s.
+For instance, PNI branches in West Sumatra declined to a point where only the Padang branch with 40 members was working effectively.28 The decline can be explained by the harsh suppression of the nationalist movement by the Dutch, but also in part by the Minangkabau preference for Islamic ideology.